KyleAMathews/element-resize-event/README.md

 element-resize-event
 ==================

-Polyfill to make it easy to listen for element resize events
+Library to make it easy to listen for element resize events

 Code borrowed from a [blog post by backalleycoder.com](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/).